WGLab/biocluster/03 System customization.md

 1. log in head node as root.
 2. Install EPEL if you have not done so: `rpm -Uvh https://dl.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm`.
 You may need to change the version number, depending on your Rocks/CentOS version.
 3. Install R by `yum install R`.
 Note that yum should automatically search EPEL for R packages, but if not, you can manually force yum to do that by `yum --enablerepo=epel install R`.
+(See troubleshooting information below if this command fails)
-4. Go to `/usr/cache/yum/epel/packages` to know what packages are just installed.
+4. Go to `/usr/cache/yum/epel/packages` (actually, check `/etc/yum.conf` to know the exact location) to know what packages are just installed.
 Typically, 5-10 packages are installed to have full functionality of R in the system.
 5. Now copy all these \*.rpm files to `/export/rocks/install/contrib/6.1.1/x86_64/RPMS` (change the path to suite your own system!).
 6. Now go to `/export/rocks/install/site_profile/6.1.1/nodes`, edit `extend-compute.xml`, and add in the name of the packages (see an example below).
 7. This is totally optional and I do not actually use it.
 If you want to use graphical interface in compute node (which does not make sense to me), since X11 is required, use `rocks add host attr compute-0-0 X11` to enable this.